spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov.md

 ## Auto Inject RDMA Resources base on webhook

-To simplify the complexity of configuring multiple network cards for AI applications, Spiderpool supports categorizing a group of network card configurations through labels (cni.spidernet.io/rdma-resource-inject).
+To simplify the complexity of configuring multiple network cards for AI applications, Spiderpool supports categorizing a group of network card configurations through annotations (cni.spidernet.io/rdma-resource-inject).
 Users only need to add the same annotation to the Pod.
-This way, Spiderpool will automatically inject all corresponding network cards and network resources with the same label into the Pod through a webhook.
+This way, Spiderpool will automatically inject all corresponding network cards and network resources with the same annotation into the Pod through a webhook.

   > This feature only supports network card configurations with cniType of [ macvlan,ipvlan,sriov,ib-sriov, ipoib ].